Neotys-Labs/MQTT/README.md

 This projects groups the Advanced Actions that can be used to load test MQTT brokers with [NeoLoad](https://www.neotys.com/neoload/overview).

-The Actions are bundeled with NeoLoad 6.8 and the [latest release](https://github.com/Neotys-Labs/MQTT/releases/latest) can be can be downloaded for previous NeoLoad versions.
+The Actions are bundeled with NeoLoad 6.8 and the [latest release](https://github.com/Neotys-Labs/MQTT/releases/latest) can be downloaded for previous NeoLoad versions.

 ## Stable version vs Experimental